 In rare cases, you may need to capture network data early (e.g. to capture proxy script downloads and the like.
 To do that, close Edge, then run:

-Note: This approach also works for Electron JS applications like Microsoft Teams:
+Note: The command line argument approach also works for Electron JS applications like Microsoft Teams:

 Note: This will only capture the network traffic from the Chromium layer of Electron apps (e.g. web requests from the nodeJS side will not be captured) but it still may be very useful.